 *Applications received after a specified deadline will be considered on a case-by-case basis and processed on a "rolling" basis.

 The following items must be received before the Admissions Office will be able to review your application:

-- Official transcripts submitted directly by the institutions or in envelopes sealed by them accompanied by a certified English translation (if not in English).
+A copy of your official transcripts in English submitted directly by the institutions or in envelopes sealed by them.

 How to Apply & Requirements -

 The academic requirements and required application materials will vary based on the College and the major to which you are applying.
 The application for admission will provide further details.
 Learn more about our admissions requirements.

 Upon acceptance to the University, we will issue an I-20 form.
 The I-20 will be mailed to the student's permanent address as listed on the admissions application.
 The Admissions Office should be notified if you move or change your address during the enrollment process.
 For the full I-20 policy click here.
 You will need the I-20 in order to obtain an F-1 visa.
 For more information about the visa process, please visit the Bureau of Consular Affairs.
 It is also advised that you utilize the EducationUSA center in your home country.